puppetlabs/puppet-docs/source/guides/ldap_nodes.markdown

 ## Loading Nodes Into LDAP

+Loading data into LDAP is up to you; presumably, if you're deciding to use this feature in the first place, you already have plenty of LDAP tooling appropriate for your site.
+We don't have any particular recomendations.

+However you
-In my opinion, the LDAP tool space is still depressingly spare.
-I generally use my own [ldapsh](/projects/ldapsh) tool to manage LDAP, but that does not work well for data loading.
-However you decide to load the data, you need to create host entries (usually device entries, probably with ipHost as an auxiliary class) and then add the Puppet data.
-This is what my workstation definition looks like in LDAP:
+decide to load the data, you need to create host entries (usually device entries, probably with ipHost as an auxiliary class) and then add the Puppet data.
+This is what an example workstation definition looks like in LDAP:

     dn: cn=culain,ou=Hosts,dc=madstop,dc=com